From veering triangulations to link spaces and back again: Interaction between the upper and lower laminations

-where $S$ and $T$ range over all adjacent upper branch lines in the upper cusp neighbourhood $N^c$.
+\begin{definition} We define $\Lambda^c \subset \Lambda^\calV$, the \emph{upper crown} of the cusp $c$, to be the set of leaves $\lambda(S, T)$ where here $S$ and $T$ range over all adjacent upper branch lines in the upper cusp neighbourhood $N^c$.
 We define the \emph{lower crown} $\Lambda_c$ similarly.
 The endpoints of the boundary leaves of a crown are called its \emph{tips}. \end{definition}